piratesshield/AI-Prompt-Bin/README.md

 NOTE : Prompts will display after 5-10 seconds in the dashboard.
 Because I have to capture the right aboslute URL once the response is loaded in the chat window.

-Read to use from chrome web store : https://chromewebstore.google.com/detail/promptrix/kfagajmdlkdejpinldakpcpmdnllnbfj
+Ready to use from chrome web store : https://chromewebstore.google.com/detail/promptrix/kfagajmdlkdejpinldakpcpmdnllnbfj
 ---

 ## 🚀 Features